parantapa/bcd/README.md

-# Blockwise Compressed Data
+# PB's Dataset

-BCD is a data format for storing individually compressed blocks of data.
+dset is a data format for storing for storing structured data in a blockwise compressed format.

+This is an archival format
+for storing large amounts of structured data.
+As the data is indexed an compressed blockwise, it is easy to retrieve any section of it easily.
-This is helpful when processing large files parallely, or when trying to seek to a part of the compressed file.
+This is should also be helpful when processing the data stored in parallel.